 The diagnostic rate of gonorrhoea is a marker of the level of risky sexual activity.
 In 2017 Gateshead was similar to the national average with 75.0 diagnoses per 100,000 people, compared with the England average of 78.8.
 [Chart - Gonorrhoea diagnostic rate].

 The National Institute for Health and Care Excellence recommends methods of long-acting reversible contraception (injections, implants, the intra-uterine system and intra-uterine device) in preference to pills and condoms.
 As injections rely on repeat visits and administration throughout the year and have a higher failure rate than other LARC methods, it is helpful to consider the prescription of LARC excluding injections.
-The rate of GP-prescribed LARC per 1000 resident female population aged 15-44 years is similar in Gateshead (28.9) to England overall (28.8) [Chart - GP prescribed LARC excluding injections].
-However, the rate of prescriptions from other sexual and reproductive health services is significantly higher in Gateshead (23.2 per 1000) than it is in England overall (17.6) [Chart - SRH services prescribed LARC excluding injections].
+The rate of GP-prescribed LARC per 1000 resident female population aged 15-44 years is lower in Gateshead (22.1) than in England as a whole (29.2) [Chart - GP prescribed LARC excluding injections].
+However, the rate of prescriptions from other sexual and reproductive health services is significantly higher in Gateshead (25.7 per 1000) than it is in England overall (18.2) [Chart - SRH services prescribed LARC excluding injections].

 See also: under 18 conceptions and abortions in 'Vulnerable Children and Young People - Teenage Parents'

 HIV and AIDS Reporting System - HARS, PHE, 2017 (Sexual & Reproductive Health Profiles website)

 GUMCAD STI surveillance system, PHE, 2017 (Sexual & Reproductive Health Profiles website)

 GUMCAD and CTAD STI surveillance systems, PHE, 2017 (Sexual & Reproductive Health Profiles website)